-A PASS\ or FAIL\ result (PASS or FAIL with an asterisk) indicates that a measured NEXT or attenuation value is close enough to the Test Standard that it is within the measurement uncertainty of the SCAN-LAN VI.
-As a result, the PASS or FAIL judgment is uncertain, and therefore the SCAN-LAN VI cannot determine with confidence whether the link conforms to the Test Standard.
+A PASS\ or FAIL\ result indicates that a measured NEXT or attenuation value is close enough to the Test Standard that it is within the measurement uncertainty of the SCAN-LAN Vt.
+As a result, the PASS or FAIL judgment is uncertain, and therefore the SCAN-LAN Vt cannot determine with confidence whether the link conforms to the Test Standard.